oroinc/documentation/commerce/configuration_guide/workflows/rfq_frontoffice.rst

 .. start_customer_statuses

 #.
-Customer Statuses (correspond to RFQ Submission Flow on the RFQ page) are the statuses displayed to customers in the front store.
+Customer Statuses (correspond to RFQ Submission Flow on the RFQ page) are the statuses displayed to customers in the storefront.
 In the management console, they are visible on the RFQ page:

 	a) Submitted
 	b) Pending Approval